Extending System Objects

 Liferay’s Custom Fields application is for adding fields to most Liferay system applications using the Expando framework.
 Objects does not support the Expando-based custom fields, so you cannot use them with Objects features (e.g., relationships, actions, and validations).

-You can create relationships between system and custom objects to link their entities.
+You can add relationships between system and custom objects to link their entities.
 System objects support both one-to-many and many-to-many relationships.
 See Defining Object Relationships for more information.

-You can add actions to system objects, to be triggered when entries are added, updated, or removed.
+You can add actions to system objects, triggered on events like adding, updating, or removing entries.
 The table below shows actions supported by system objects:

 |Action Type||Supported in System Objects?|